BMW 6 Series (G32)

-A facelifted version was unveiled alongside the new 5 Series on 27 May 2020.
-For 2021, a mild hybrid powertrain was introduced.
+The G32 BMW 6 Series Gran Turismo is the second generation of the BMW Gran Turismo range of 5-door liftback executive cars launched in 2017, based upon the BMW 5 Series (G30).
+The 6 Series Gran Turismo is the successor to the BMW 5 Series Gran Turismo (F07) that was based upon the 5 Series (F10).
+A facelifted version of the 6 Series Gran Turismo was unveiled alongside the facelifted 5 Series on 27 May 2020.
+For 2021, all engines are 48 volt mild hybrids, assisted with a belt alternator starter.
+The 6 Series Gran Turismo was discontinued in August 2023 with no successor.

+The BMW 6 Series nameplate had previously been used on the F06/F12/F13 grand tourers produced from 2011–18, which are also executive-sized (and was based on the contemporary 5 Series (F10), and besides the two-door convertible/coupé also included a four-door (F06 Gran Coupé, which like the G32 Gran Turismo has features of a four-door coupé like frameless doors and sloping rear roofline).
+However, the F06/F12/F13 would be succeeded by the 8 Series (G15).

 Development and launch

 Details of the 6 Series Gran Turismo were released online on June 14, 2017.
 The car was later officially unveiled at the 2017 Frankfurt International Auto Show in September.
 The exterior was designed by Hussein Al-Attar.

 Compared to the 5 Series Gran Turismo, the body of the 6 Series is 87 mm longer, 21 mm lower, and 150 kg lighter.
 The rear load compartment is 110 L larger at 610 L. The 6 Series Gran Turismo is based on the modular Cluster Architecture (CLAR) platform and comes with self-levelling air suspension as a standard feature.
 The car automatically lowers by 9.9 mm when travelling at speeds over 120 km/h.

 Initial models include two petrol engines, the 630i and 640i as well as the 630d which is one of the two diesel engines.
 The 640d is the second diesel model, which was released later in September 2017.
 The newest and smallest engine for the 6 Series GT is the 620d.
 This engine is available since July 2018 and will be the entry-level version for this lineup.
 All models are available as an all-wheel drive (xDrive) version.
 The 640d model is available only with all-wheel drive.
-The only 6 Series GT to be sold in the USA was the 640i xDrive, for the 2019 model year, as the previous 6 Series (the F06-based Gran Coupe) was offered in the 2018 model year.
+Unlike the contemporary 5 Series (G30), as well as the preceding 5 Series Gran Turismo (F07) and 6 Series Gran Coupé (F06), no V8 engine was offered for the 6 Series Gran Turismo.